kylermurphy/gmag/gmag/README.md

 #### CARISMA

-The Canadian Array for Realtime Investigations of Magnetic Activity, [CARISMA](http://carisma.ca/), hosted by the University of Alberta.
+The Canadian Array for Realtime Investigations of Magnetic Activity, [CARISMA (also CANOPUS)](http://carisma.ca/), hosted by the University of Alberta.

 - [Terms and Conditions of use](http://carisma.ca/carisma-data/data-use-requirements)
 - [Data download](http://carisma.ca/carisma-data-repository)